 RPA is an application of technology that uses software with artificial intelligence and machine learning to manage repetitive, high-volume tasks.
 These include processing and maintaining transactions, making calculations, answering queries and communication with other digital systems.

 Like any technology, there are just as many challenges.
-RPA can often only offer a limited short term solution and works best with legacy applications where processes don’t change, and data formats stay the same.
-Often RPA can fail to adapt to changes, and the technical maintenance can be expensive.
+RPA can often only offer a limited short term solution and works best with legacy applications where processes don’t change.
+Moreover, RPA can fail to adapt to changes, and the technical maintenance can be expensive.
 But if you are a company that embraces IT to drive automation through the whole business and can attract and afford to hire RPA technologists, then it can be a game changer for your organisation.

 Who will RPA effect?